Skip to content

 • 38% more time meeting with customers

-• The meetings are in-person educating buyers investing some 36% more time at those
+• The meetings are in-person, educating buyers investing some 36% more time in those meetings

-• Companies are evaluating a completely new product requiring broader consensus within a company, an additional 40% more time meeting with customers’ cross-functional teams.
+• Companies are evaluating a completely new product requiring broader consensus within a company and an additional 40% more time meeting with customers’ cross-functional teams.

 • The time investment in new customers is considerably higher, and the sales process can be extended 4 to 6 times longer.